 Under the terms of the GSK Collaboration Agreement, we received an upfront payment of \$170.0 million, which included a cash payment of \$120.0 million and a \$50.0 million equity investment.
 With respect to the \$50.0 million equity investment, on December 13, 2022, we entered into a Share Purchase Agreement (the "GSK Share Purchase Agreement") with Glaxo Group Limited ("GGL"), an affiliate of GSK, pursuant to which we sold 10,683,761 of our ordinary shares to GGL (the "GSK Shares") at a purchase price of \$4.68 per share.
 In connection with the GSK Share Purchase Agreement, GGL and we agreed upon certain rights and restrictions as set forth in the Investor Agreement, dated as of January 26, 2023 (the "GSK Investor Agreement").
 Under the GSK Investor Agreement, during the 30-month period after the date of the GSK Investor Agreement, GGL and its affiliates will be bound by certain "standstill" provisions.
 The GSK Shares are subject to a lock-up restriction, such that GGL will not, and will also cause its affiliates not to, without our prior approval, sell, transfer or otherwise dispose of the GSK Shares during the 30-month period after the effective date of the GSK Investor Agreement.
-For a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, we agreed to provide certain demand registration rights to GGL in order to register all or a portion of the lock-up period, subject to certain conditions and limitations, such that when we propose to register our ordinary shares for our account, GGL will have the right to include some or all of the GSK Shares in such registration.
+For a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, we agreed to provide certain demand registration rights for a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, we agreed to provide certain demand registration rights for a certain period following the expiration of the lock-up period, subject to certain conditions and limitations, such that when we propose to register our ordinary shares for our account, GGL will have the right to include some or all of the GSK Shares in such registration.
 The GSK Investor Agreement also contains other customary terms and conditions of the parties with respect to the registration of GSK Shares.